 In 1787, two priests – William White of Pennsylvania and Samuel Provoost of New York – were consecrated as bishops by the Archbishop of Canterbury, the Archbishop of York, and the Bishop of Bath and Wells, the legal obstacles having been removed by the passage through Parliament of the Consecration of Bishops Abroad Act 1786.
 Thus there are two branches of apostolic succession for the American bishops: through the non-juring bishops of Scotland who consecrated Samuel Seabury and through the English bishops who consecrated William White, Samuel Provoost, and James Madison.
 All bishops in the American church are ordained by at least three bishops.
 The succession of each bishop can be historically traced back to Seabury, White, Provoost, and Madison.
 (See Succession of Bishops of the Episcopal Church.)

-In 1789, [when?] representative clergy from nine dioceses met in Philadelphia to ratify the church's initial constitution.
+From July 28 to August 8, 1789, representative clergy from nine dioceses met in Philadelphia to ratify the church's initial constitution; they also formally adopted the name Protestant Episcopal Church.[48]
 The fourth bishop of the Episcopal Church was James Madison, the first bishop of Virginia.
 Madison was consecrated in 1790 by the Archbishop of Canterbury and two other Church of England bishops.
 This third American bishop consecrated within the English line of succession occurred because of continuing unease within the Church of England over Seabury's non-juring Scottish orders.[44]
-The Episcopal Church thus became the first Anglican province outside the British Isles.[48]
+The Episcopal Church thus became the first Anglican province outside the British Isles.[49]

 On 17 September 1792, at the triennial General Convention (synod) of the Episcopal Church at Trinity Church on Wall Street, in New York City, Thomas John Claggett who had been elected by the clergy and laity of Maryland, was consecrated by all four of the existing bishops.
 He was the first bishop of the Episcopal Church ordained and consecrated in America and the fifth bishop consecrated for the Episcopal Church in the United States.[50]